 A Craigslist seller in the San Francisco area is asking $500 for three of the toys.
 Another is hoping to make $199 off theirs.
 That being said, both listings seem to be on the fringes of what’s out there.
 Most sellers are asking around a $100 for their Hatchimal on Craigslist, which is a great deal lower than what EBay sellers are asking for.

 Unless Spin Master steps up production and gets more Hatchimals stock out before the holiday season officially kicks off in just a few weeks’ time, shoppers can expect the stunning prices we’re seeing for Hatchimals to continue to rise.

 On top of the low Hatchimals stock, some retailers are planning to offer discounts on the toy to lure in shoppers.
 Toys R Us, for example, is offering $10 discounts on the toy.

-A mix between a penguin and an iguana, these Hatchimals have fur on their head and rounded eyes.
-They have both pink fur and green fur.
+A mix between a penguin and an iguana, these Hatchimals have both pink and green fur on their head and around their eyes.

 They’re described as always happy, but also clumsy by the Hatchimals website.
 Their eggs come in two colors, purple with pink specks and purple with green specs.
 Any store that sells Hatchimals sells Pengualas.